-- wear Insulating Gloves throughout the operations when he will be exposed to possible shock.
-If Insulating Gloves are not available, rescue work may be undertaken only if the contact can first be cleared by available safe means, such as by the use of a dry rope, dry board, dry tree pruner, dry ladder, or opening a switch.
+3.01 In electric shock cases the rescuer should wear rubber gloves throughout the operations when he will be exposed to possible shock.
+If rubber gloves are not available, rescue work may be undertaken only if the contact can first be cleared by available safe means, such as by the use of a dry rope, dry board, dry tree pruner, dry ladder, or opening a switch.
 Men handling the rescue must keep cool, think clearly, and avoid impulsive and unsafe operations.
-Keep in mind the fact that wet ropes, wet wood and wet clothing are not safe insulators, and severe shock can be transmitted by them. - 3.02 When handling wires that may be "hot," use only one hand, in so far as practicable, and keep the other hand and other parts of the body clear of wires, guys, suspension strand, cable terminals or other grounded structures. - 3.03 If the reason for the high voltage being on the plant is evident, this contact should be removed, where practical to do so, without handling the supply conductors.
+Keep in mind the fact that wet ropes, wet wood and wet clothing are not safe insulators, and severe shock can be transmitted by them.

+- 3.02 When handling wires that may be "hot," use only one hand, in so far as practicable, and keep the other hand and other parts of the body clear of wires, guys, suspension strand, cable terminals or other grounded structures. - 3.03 If the reaon for the high voltage being on the plant is evident, this contact should be removed, where practicable to do so, without handling the supply conductors.
 In some cases it may be possible to clear the contact by throwing a dry hand line over the telephone or supply wires and pulling them apart or by pushing them apart with a ladder, or long dry stick, such as a tree pruner handle or pike pole.
-Do not use green wood or damp sticks in attempting to separate the wires and avoid standing on wet ground and in water.

-- 3.04 If methods mentioned above cannot be employed and if Insulating Gloves are worn, the contact between the supply wires and telephone conductors may be opened by cutting the telephone wires with pliers.
-A tree pruner with a dry pull rope may also be used, preferably with Insulating Gloves, for this purpose. - 3.05 Under extreme conditions, secondary electric circuits may be cut, provided that Insulating Gloves are worn while the wires are being cut.
+Do not use green wood or damp sticks in attempting to separate the wires and avoid standing on wet ground and in water. - 3.04 If methods mentioned above cannot be employed and if rubber gloves are worn, the contact between the supply wires and telephone conductors may be opened by cutting the telephone wires with pliers.
+A tree pruner with a dry pull rope may also be used, preferably with rubber gloves, for this purpose. - 3.05 Under extreme conditions, secondary electric circuits may be cut, provided that rubber gloves are worn while the wires are being cut.
 Do not attempt to cut a primary wire. - 3.06 In cutting supply wires or telephone wires that are crossed with electric supply wires, take a position so that the cut wires will not fly back or fall and injure the rescuer or other person.
 Turn the face away or close your eyes while cutting the wire to protect the eyes from the flash that may follow.